reddisekharreddy-data-science/Monday_agent/README.md

-Monday.com Business Intelligence Agent
+## Monday.com Business Intelligence Agent
-Overview
+Overview:
 Briefly describe your project here.

 This application answers founder-level business questions using live data from monday.com boards.
 It integrates with the monday.com GraphQL API, cleans messy board data, and computes business insights in real time.

-Problem Statement
+Problem Statement:

 Explain the business problem your solution addresses.